Julian Petroleum Corporation: Aftermath

 S.C.
 Lewis, Jacob Berman and stockbroker Ed Rosenberg were acquitted in May 1928 on charges involving the Julian Pete fraud.
 However, District Attorney Asa Keyes was charged with accepting about $100,000 in bribes from Julian Petroleum officials in connection with the acquittal of the accused officials.
+Buron Fitts, who was the lieutenant governor, resigned in 1928 and was elected Los Angeles County District Attorney and appointed prosecutor in Keyes' trial.

-He was found guilty in February 1929 and sentenced to one to 14 years in prison.
-He served 19 months before being pardoned by Governor James Rolph.
-Buron Fitts, who was the lieutenant governor, resigned in 1928 and was elected Los Angeles County District Attorney and appointed prosecutor in the trial of Asa Keyes.
+Keyes was found guilty in February 1929 and sentenced to one to 14 years in prison.
+Two of the jurors who had voted for acquittal were also convicted of accepting bribes.
+Keyes served 19 months before being pardoned by Governor James Rolph.

 S.C.
 Lewis and Jacob Berman were convicted in November 1928 and were sentenced to seven years in prison on charges relating to the sale of nearly $1 million in gold bonds of the Lewis Oil Company.

 C.C.
 Julian faced charges in 1931 in Oklahoma of conspiracy to defraud investors of $3.5 million.
 He then jumped bail and fled to Shanghai, China, where he committed suicide in March 1934.

 Financier Motley H. Flint was shot and killed in July 1930 in a courtroom by machinist Frank D. Keaton.
 Keaton said that he lost $35,000 in Julian Pete stock and blamed Flint.
 Flint was formerly a vice-president of the Pacific Southwest Trust and Savings Bank and had been indicted several times, but the charges were dismissed or he was acquitted.
 He was awaiting trial on another indictment when he was killed.